 Of all the shows that I did there, only a few survive and that's what is included in this part of the archives.
 I only have 20 episodes to include here and one interview that I did on another WRFN show called Paranormal Nashville, which was hosted by Tony Pratt, who I eventually became good friends with.
 I hope that you enjoy these episodes as well.

-Below is last month's episode of ParaReality Radio, which aired on August 16, 2019.
+Below is last month's episode of ParaReality Radio, which aired on September 20, 2019, along with a special bonus LIVE episode that aired on September 27, 2019.